Table Of Contents

 The best places to find these dishes are the neighborhood bistros where the menu hasn't changed in ages and the clientele is mostly local.
 These aren't destination restaurants, they're neighborhood institutions.

-Art and culture beyond the obvious
+Art and Culture Beyond the Obvious

 Brussels' cultural scene is deeper and more diverse than most visitors realize.

-The Wiels contemporary art center in Forest showcases international contemporary art in a converted brewery.
+The Wiels contemporary art center in Forest shows off international contemporary art in a converted brewery.
 The space is spectacular, the exhibitions are challenging, and the audience is genuinely interested in art rather than just cultural tourism.
 The Royal Museums of Fine Arts complex houses multiple art galleries under one roof, offering everything from Flemish masters to contemporary installations.

 The Magritte Museum gets most of the attention, but the Museum of Fine Arts has a collection that spans centuries and includes works by artists most people have never heard of but should know.
 The building itself, part of the Royal Museums of Fine Arts complex, represents the best of Brussels' commitment to preserving cultural heritage while embracing contemporary innovation.